Charley Lau: As a hitting coach

+Legacy

+Since his death, only one White Sox player or coach — Lau's friend and disciple Walt Hriniak, the Chisox' hitting coach from 1989 to 1995 — has worn his number 6 jersey, although it has not been officially retired.
+In 1984, the baseball field at his alma mater, Romulus Senior High School, was renamed Charlie Lau Memorial Field.

+Death

 While still serving as the White Sox' hitting coach, Lau died in 1984 in Key Colony Beach, Florida at the age of 50 after a year-long bout with cancer.
-Since his death, only one White Sox player or coach — Lau's friend and disciple Walt Hriniak, the Chisox' hitting coach from 1989 to 1995 — has worn his number 6 jersey, although it has not been officially retired.
-The baseball field at his alma mater, Romulus Senior High School, is named the Charley Lau Baseball Field.

-Off the field
+Author and actor

+Lau was an author to two books on hitting: The highly successful "The Art of Hitting .300" and the posthumously released "The Winning Hitter".

 Lau also appeared in the film Max Dugan Returns as himself.
 The title character (played by Jason Robards) pays Lau to teach his grandson (Matthew Broderick's character) how to hit.